RaccoonCH/Rakkit/docs/en/graphql/start/introduction.md

 We all love GraphQL!
 It's really great and solves many problems that we have with REST APIs, such as overfetching and underfetching.
 But developing a GraphQL API in Node.js with TypeScript is sometimes a bit of a pain.

-Rakkit's GraphQL Package works basically the some way as [TypeGraphQL](https://github.com/19majkel94/type-graphql) does (but it's not the same code base).
+Rakkit's GraphQL Package works basically the same way as [TypeGraphQL](https://github.com/19majkel94/type-graphql) does (but it's not the same code base).
 So this documentation is based on theirs.

 ## What?